-- 19. The rules have also been clarified/ tightened up, or interpreted in light of the changes to the Objective and Policies above, and explanation of the IHP: - (a) The appellant does not have a major interest in farm buildings, and so does not comment on these rules 39.4.1-39.4.3. - (b) In respect of other buildings, Rules 39.4.4 and 39.4.5 now only applies to proposed buildings: - (i) within an identified wāhi tupuna area (ie not within a site that contains a wāhi tupuna area but the building is not proposed in that area); and - (ii) within specified zones that do not include the Settlement Zone (and less than 20m, or 30m, from a wetland, river or lake). - (c) In respect of the earthworks rules, it is clear that consent is only required for: - (i) earthworks over 10m3 for new roads "located within Wāhi Tūpuna areas outside the urban environment where roads have been identified as a potential threat to Manawhenua values", which require RDA consent under Rule 25.5.7; and
+- For example: - (a) In respect of other buildings, Rule 39.4.4 and 39.4.5 now only applies to proposed buildings: - (i) within an identified wāhi tupuna area (ie not within a site that contains a wāhi tupuna area but the building is not proposed in that area); and - (ii) within specified zones that do not include the Business Mixed Use Zone (and less than 20m, or 30m, from a wetland, river or lake).

+(b) In respect of the earthworks rules it is clear that consent is only required for:

-- (ii) earthworks within wāhi tupua areas not specifically identified in Rule 25.5.10A.1 over 10m3 within 20m of the bed of any wetland, river, or lake (and other requirements, of less interest to the appellant), which also require RDA consent under Rule 25.5.10A; - (d) In respect of subdivision, it is also now clear that where the subdivision is to occur "within a wāhi tupuna area" "outside of the urban environment, where subdivision is a potential threat as set out in Schedule 39.6", that a RDA consent under Rule 27.5xx [sic] will be required. - (e) In each case, discretion is restricted to effects on Manawhenua values. - (f) Notwithstanding this, consultation with Manawhenua is not mandatory, and Manawhenua will only be notified if the statutory tests for notification are met (even if not consulted). - 20.
-As the appellant understands it the wāhi tupuna provisions will have little or no impact on return to service of the Kingston Flyer, given that the running of the trains will not itself involve buildings, earthworks or subdivision.
-This begs the question as to why the overlay should apply to the rail corridor generally.
-The wāhi tupuna provisions could have more significance for buildings and other uses on the wider rail land at Kingston:
+- (i) earthworks over 10m3 for new roads "located within Wāhi Tūpuna areas outside the urban environment where roads have been identified as a potential threat to Manawhenua values" require RDA consent under Rule 25.5.7; and - earthworks within wāhi tupua areas not specifically identified in Rule 25.5.10A.1 over 10m3 within 20m of the bed of any wetland, river, or lake (and other requirements, of less interest to the appellant) also require RDA consent under Rule 25.5.10A; - (c) In respect of subdivision, it is also not clear that where the subdivision is to occur "within a wāhi tupuna area" - "outside of the urban environment, where subdivision is a potential threat as set out in Schedule 39.6", that requires RDA consent under Rule 27.5xx [sic]. - (d) In each case, discretion is restricted to effects on Manawhenua values.